Oruvail 200 mg Prolonged-Release Capsules, Hard

 Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
 There is evidence of an increased risk of haemarthroses and haematoma in HIV(+) haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.

-- cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension);
+o cardiopulmonary toxicity (premature constriction/closure of the ductus arteriosus and pulmonary hypertension);

-Consequently, ketoprofen is contraindicated during the third trimester of pregnancy.
+Consequently, ketoprofen is contraindicated during the third trimester of pregnancy (see section 4.3).

 No data are available on excretion of ketoprofen in human milk.
 Ketoprofen is not recommended in nursing mothers.

 Patients should be warned about the potential for somnolence, dizziness or convulsions, drowsiness, fatigue and visual disturbances and be advised not to drive or operate machinery if these symptoms occur.

 The following CIOMS frequency rating is used, when applicable: Very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/1,000); very rare (<1/10,000); not known (cannot be estimated from the available data).

 The following adverse reactions have been reported with Ketoprofen in adults: